Ambalamedu High School

 Ambalamedu High School (AHS) was a school in Kerala, India.
-AHS provided co-curricular activities including Nature Club, Maths Club, Science Club, School band, Youth Festival, Scouts, Guides and NCC.
+AHS offered co-curricular activities such as the Nature Club, Maths Club, Science Club, School Band, Youth Festival, Scouts, Guides, and NCC.

 Formation

-The school was inaugurated on 18 May 1970, the first SSLC batch in 1973 had four students.
-It maintained a continuous 100% pass in the SSLC board examinations.
-It was run by the Cochin Division of the Fertilizers and Chemicals Travancore Ltd (FACT).
-The school enjoyed an all-pass status till 2004, the last year of its run under FACT before it was leased out to a private management.
+The school was inaugurated on May 18, 1970, and the first SSLC batch in 1973 consisted of four students.
+It maintained a continuous 100% pass rate in the SSLC board examinations.
+It was managed by the Cochin Division of the Fertilizers and Chemicals Travancore Ltd (FACT).
+The school had an all-pass status until 2004, the last year it was run by FACT before being leased to private management.

 Tenure under TocH Residential Public School

 Ambalamedu High School was handed over to TocH Residential Public School (Prabhat Residential Public School) in 2004.
 The private firm ran the school for five years and handed in back to FACT in 2009.
 A trust formed under a society in FACT managed the school for another two years for the sake of the students who were in class nine and ten.
 It closed down in 2011.